Kivett and Myers

 Kivett & Myers was a Kansas City, Missouri architecture firm that pioneered the design of modern professional sports stadiums.
+The firm was established in 1931 as the sole proprietorship of Clarence Kivett.
+With the addition of Ralph E. Myers in 1945 the firm became the partnership of Kivett & Myers.
+The firm was acquired by HNTB in 1975.

+History
-Clarence Kivett (born Clarence Kivovitch) graduated from the University of Kansas in 1928 and his first big design project was the art deco design of Katz Drug (which was taken over by Osco Drug) at Main Street and Westport in 1934 in Kansas City (which was owned by his uncles Mike and Ike Katz).

-He was joined by Ralph Myers in 1940.
+Kivett's first big design project was the art deco design of the flagship Katz Drug Store (1934), later an Osco, at Main Street and Westport Road in Kansas City.
+The owners, Mike and Ike Katz, were his mother's brothers.
+He was joined by Ralph Myers in 1940, and they became partners in Kivett & Myers in 1945.
 They went on to design the Cumonow Residence in Mission Hills, the Missouri State Office Building at 13th and Holmes, the old Temple B'nai Jehudah at 69th and Holmes, Spencer Chemistry and Biological Sciences Building at the University of Missouri–Kansas City and the Fairmount Hotel in the Country Club Plaza and the Mission Hills Country Club clubhouse.

+The partners had a major role in the introduction and expansion of modern architecture in Kansas City and were committed to modernist principles.
 The two most prominent commissions came in the late 1960s and early 1970s with terminals and control tower at Kansas City International Airport (a design layout with in "C" shape so that all gates were within a few feet of the road) and the Truman Sports Complex for Kansas City Chiefs and Kansas City Royals.

 A prominent feature of the stadia design favoured by Kivett and Myers is the spiral ramps leading to the higher echelons of seating.
 This can be seen at Kauffman Stadium and Arrowhead Stadium in Kansas City, as well as the now-demolished Giants Stadium in East Rutherford, New Jersey.
 The initial design in 1967 called for the baseball and football stadiums to be built side by side sharing the same parking infrastructure as well as a rolling roof that was to slide from one stadium to the other.
 The concepts of separate stadiums for baseball and football was revolutionary at the time when stadiums were designed as gigantic multipurpose venues.
 The rolling roof was initially too expensive and too impractical in Kansas City however it was to be applied at several stadiums elsewhere in the decades that followed.

+In 1975 the Kansas City civil engineering and architecture firm HNTB acquired Kivett & Myers, with Kivett retiring and Myers becoming HNTB's first architectural partner.
+At the time of the acquisition, major in-progress projects included the Lisbon Airport and Munich Airport.
+Myers retired in 1982.

+During the thirty years the partnership was active, Kivett & Myers were awarded nearly half of all design awards awarded by the local chapter of the AIA.